BCLibraries/bc-libraries-site-hugo/content/news/2022-12/see-what-bc-libraries-staff-is-reading.md

 ---
 # Article title
-title: "See What Bc Libraries Staff Is Reading"
+title: "See What BC Libraries Staff Is Reading"

 # Set to true to only display in development
 draft: false